l3uddz/traktarr/README.md

   - Blank list (i.e. `[]`) - Add shows from any genre.

-  - `ignore` (used as the only list item) - Add shows from any genre, including ones with no genre specified.
+  - `ignore` (i.e. `["ignore"]`) - Add shows from any genre, including ones with no genre specified.

+    - No other list item should be present.

 `blacklisted_max_year` - Blacklist release dates after specified year.

 `blacklisted_min_runtime` - Blacklist runtime duration lower than specified time (in minutes).